giginghn/GiGi/README.md

 # Giang (GiGi) Portfolio

-Hi, this is GiG.
+Hi, this is GiGi.
 Welcome to my protfolio!
 Please peruse through this link:

 https://giginghn.github.io/